sommerlukas/toy-tensor-language/doc/language.md

 `range` type are allowed, and a name given as valid identifier.
 The argument list can consist of zero or more arguments.

-The last element is the body of the function, a sequence of one or more statements enclosed by `{` and `}`.
+The last element is the body of the function, a sequence of zero or more statements enclosed by `{` and `}`.

 ## Statements